The Stories We Tell

 Humans are wired for stories.
 Stories activate our minds.
 They give us experiences and can influence our way of thinking.
 We naturally search for meaning in the stories that are told to us.
 It is the reason we use stories as the drivers for sales, marketing, and design.

 In product design, we find ourselves with many tasks that we must complete to reach our goal.
 In Scrum, you would have these tasks written out on sticky notes all over the walls.
-You would then place in what seems a logical order to move to a Sprint for production.
+You would then place them in what seems a logical order to move to a Sprint for production.

 All stories follow the same pattern or story arc.
 They are broken down into three acts, and you can spot these in every movie, book, or TV show you watch.
+These three acts can be directly applied to your product planning.